Redd Trading 14.2% Higher This Week (RDD)

 According to CryptoCompare, “Reddcoin is trying to jump on the tipping bandwagon by making itself the social network donation go to default.
 A Scrypt coin with a 60 second block time and block retargeting using kimoto's gravity well.
 The coin also includes a 5% annual inflation after the 27.5 billion have been mined by PoW.
 Alongside Reddcoin includes an innovative proof of stake velocity algorithm. “

-It is usually not possible to buy alternative cryptocurrencies such as Redd directly using U.S. dollars.
-Investors seeking to trade Redd should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Redd using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Redd directly using US dollars.
+Investors seeking to trade Redd should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Redd using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “RDDUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );